chronicallyunfunny/FreecamPlugin/README.md

 From https://www.spigotmc.org/resources/simple-noclip-freecam.88842/:

 ### A simple survival-ready (remembers your gamemode) noclip plugin that works with the latest version of Minecraft.
-Give any suggestions in the comments if you want to suggest features.

 If you are still confused it is basically freecam except your character actually moves.